Chocolate: A Love/Hate Relationship

 The hate comes from the concern about chocolate's fat, calories, caffeine and health implications.
 Eating chocolate does not help us reach weight loss goals or reduce growing love handles.
 There are no chocolate diets or wait, are there?

-British author, Sally Ann Voak, penned a book called “The Chocolate Diet” which was published in 2001.
-The book promises that you can “eat chocolate and lose seven pounds in a week” and that there are 20 chocolate bars that each contain only 99 calories each.
+British author, Sally Ann Voak, penned a book called “The Chocolate Diet” which was published in 2001. promises that you can “eat chocolate and lose seven pounds in a week” and that there are 20 chocolate bars that each contain only 99 calories each.
 The book also provides a diet and exercise plan that weans chocolate addicts away from their drug of choice.
+The book

 Although this concept may sound good, the book was “slammed” by critics and dieticians across the globe.